Skip to content

 abstract_dataloader.generic.SequencePipeline

-Bases: Pipeline[Sequence[TRaw], Sequence[TTransformed], Sequence[TCollated], Sequence[TProcessed]]
+Bases: Pipeline[Sequence[TRaw], Sequence[TTransformed], Sequence[TCollated], Sequence[TProcessed]], Generic[TRaw, TTransformed, TCollated, TProcessed]

 Transform which passes an additional sequence axis through.